gliptak/fluxnova-bpm-platform/webapps/frontend/flowave-bpm-sdk-js/README.md

 grunt publish:release --setversion='myReleaseVersion'
 ```

-This will update the version, commit and tag it, then publish it to [bower-flowave-bpm-sdk-js](https://github.com/camunda/bower-flowave-bpm-sdk-js)
+This will update the version, commit and tag it, then publish it to [bower-flowave-bpm-sdk-js] ** Needs To Be Reviewed ** (https://github.com/camunda/bower-camunda-bpm-sdk-js)

 ### Snapshot

-To create a snapshot release which just builds current head and publishes it to [bower-flowave-bpm-sdk-js](https://github.com/camunda/bower-flowave-bpm-sdk-js) on a branch named the current version:
+To create a snapshot release which just builds current head and publishes it to [bower-flowave-bpm-sdk-js] ** Needs To Be Reviewed ** (https://github.com/camunda/bower-camunda-bpm-sdk-js) on a branch named the current version:

 ```sh
 grunt publish:snapshot